ajgappmark/2014-spring-si-cpsc120/week-5/readme.md

 ```

 Hints:
-- After I got it working, I changed precisely 3 things (a total of 1 character
+- It was working, but I changed precisely 3 things (a total of 1 character
   removed, 1 character added, and 2 characters changed).
 - Start with the topmost error message, and *read it carefully*!
 Sometimes
-  many error messages are because of only one error.
+  many of the error messages are because of only one error.
 - Notice what line number it says the error is on, and look near there for
   anything that looks wrong.
 - One of the errors might be masking another.
 If you fix something that you